containers/buildah/docs/buildah-bud.md

   "seccomp=unconfined" : Turn off seccomp confinement for the container "seccomp=profile.json :  White listed syscalls seccomp Json file to be used as a seccomp filter

-  "apparmor=unconfined" : Turn off apparmor confinement for the container "apparmor=your-profile" : Set the apparmor confinement profile for the container

 **--shm-size**=""

 Size of `/dev/shm`.
 The format is `<number><unit>`. `number` must be greater than `0`.
 Unit is optional and can be `b` (bytes), `k` (kilobytes), `m`(megabytes), or `g` (gigabytes).
 If you omit the unit, the system uses bytes.
 If you omit the size entirely, the system uses `64m`.

-**--signature-policy** *path*

-Path to alternate signature policy file (intended for testing; not typically used).

 **--sign-by** *fingerprint*